UCSF-Biochem/CAMM/resources.md

 **Offline Workstation**

-Users have access to a powerful imaging analysis workstation equipped with SlideBookTM.
+Users have access to a powerful imaging analysis workstation equipped with SlideBook.

 ![VIVO 2P system](../img/CAMM_4.png)